 Major Parts of Wind Turbine

-Such sections are fitted together by nut bolts at site to form a complete tower.
-The complete tower is slight conical shape shape to provide better mechanical stability.
-Lattice tower is assembled by different members of steel or GI angles or tubes.
-The all typical members are bolted or welded together to form a complete tower of desire height.
-The cost of these towers are much less than that of steel tubular tower but aesthetic look is not as good as steel tubular tower.
-Although, transportation, assembling and maintenance are quite easy but still use of lattice tower is avoided in modern wind turbine plant due to its aesthetic look.
-There are another type of tower used for small wind turbine and this is guyed pole tower.
-This is a single vertical pole supported by guy wired from different sides.
+Tower is very crucial part of wind turbine that supports all the other parts.
+It not only supports the turbine but raises the turbine to sufficient height so that its blades tips would be at safe height during rotation.
+Not only that, we have to maintain the height of the tower, so that it can get sufficiently strong wind.
+The height of tower ultimately depends on the power capacity of wind turbines.
+The tower of the turbines in commercial wind power plants usually ranges from 40 meters to 100 meters.
+These towers may be either tubular steel towers, lattice towers, or concrete towers.
+We use a tubular steel tower for a large wind turbine.
+These are normally manufactured in a section of 30 to 40 meters in length.Each section has flanges with holes.
+Such sections are fitted together by nut bolts at the site to form a complete tower.
+The complete tower is slight conical shape to provide better mechanical stability.
+We assemble a lattice tower by different members of steel or GI angles or tubes.
+All members are bolted or welded together to form a complete tower of desired height.
+The cost of these towers are much less than that of steel tubular tower, but it aesthetically looks not as good as steel tubular tower.
+Although, transportation, assembling, and maintenance are quite easy but still use of lattice tower is avoided in modern wind turbine plant due to its aesthetic look.
+There is another type of tower used for small wind turbines, and this is guyed pole tower.
+Guyed pole tower is a single vertical pole supported by guy wired from different sides.
 Because of numbers of guy wires, it is difficult to access the footing area of the tower.
-Because of that this type of tower is avoided in agricultural field.
-There is another type of wind turbine tower used for small plant and this is hybrid type tower.
-This is also a guyed type tower but only difference is that instead of using a single pole in the middle it uses a thin and tall lattice type tower.
-This is hybrid of both lattice type and guyed type tower.
+Because of that, we avoid this type of tower in the agricultural field.

-Blades are the main mechanical parts of wind turbine.
+Blades are the main mechanical parts of a wind turbine.
 The blades convert wind energy into usable mechanical energy.
 When the wind strikes on the blades, the blades rotate.
 This rotation transfers its mechanical energy to the shaft.
-Blades are shaped like airplane wings.
-The wind turbine blades can be 40 metres to 90 metres long.
-The blades should be mechanically strong enough to withstand strong wind even during storm.
-At the same time the wind turbine blades should be made as light as possible to facilitate smooth rotation of the blades.
-For that the blades are made of fiberglass and carbon fiber layers on synthetic reinforce.
+We design the blades like airplane wings.
+The wind turbine blades can be 40 meters to 90 meters long.
+The blades should be mechanically strong enough to withstand strong wind even during the storm.
+At the same time, the wind turbine blades should be made as light as possible to facilitate smooth rotation of the blades.
+For that, we make the blades with fiberglass and carbon fiber layers on synthetic reinforce.

-The shaft directly connected to the hub, is low speed shaft.
-When the blades rotate, this shaft spins with same rpm as the rotating hub.
-This shaft may be directly coupled to the electrical generator in case of low speed generator.
-But in most cases, the low speed main shaft is geared with a high speed shaft through a gearbox.
-In this way, the rotor blades transfers its mechanical energy to the shaft which ultimately enters to an electrical generator.
+The shaft directly connected to the hub is a low-speed shaft.
+When the blades rotate, this shaft spins with the same rpm as the rotating hub.
+We couple this shaft directly to the electrical generator in case of a low-speed generator.
+But in most cases, the low-speed main shaft is geared with a high-speed shaft through a gearbox.
+In this way, the rotor blades transfer its mechanical energy to the shaft which ultimately enters into an electrical generator.

-The wind turbine does not rotate in high speed rather it rotates gently in low speed.
-But most of the electrical generators require high speed rotation, to generate electricity at desired voltage level.
+The wind turbine does not rotate at high speed rather it rotates gently at low speed.
+But most of the electrical generators require high-speed rotation, to generate electricity at a desired voltage level.
 So there must be some speed multiplication arrangement to achieve the high speed of the generator shaft.
 The gearbox of the wind turbine does this.
 Gearbox increases the speed to much higher value.
-For example, if gearbox ratio is 1:80 and if the rpm of low speed main shaft is 15, the gearbox will increase the speed of generator shaft to 15 × 80 = 1200 rpm.
+For example, if the gearbox ratio is 1:80 and if the rpm of a low-speed main shaft is 15, the gearbox will increase the speed of generator shaft to 15 × 80 = 1200 rpm.

-The generator is an electrical device that converts mechanical energy received from shaft into electrical energy.
-Normally, induction generators are used in modern wind turbines.
+The generator is an electrical device that converts mechanical energy received from the shaft into electrical energy.
+Normally, we use induction generators in modern wind turbines.
 Previously, synchronous generators were popular for this purpose.
 Permanent Magnet DC generator also used in some wind turbines.
 The speed of the shaft can be made high by using gearbox assembly, but we can not make the shaft speed constant.
 There may be a fluctuation in shaft speed since it depends on wind speed.
-So, speed of the rotor of generator also varies.
+So, the speed of the rotor also varies.
 This variation affects the frequency, voltage of the generated electric power.
-To, overcome these issues, we normally use induction generator for the purpose.
+To, overcome these issues, we normally use an induction generator for the purpose.

-Because wind is not always constant so electrical potential generated from generator is not constant but we need a very stable voltage to feed the grid.
-Power converter is an electrical device that stabilizes the output alternating voltage transferred to the grid.
+Because wind is not always constant, so electrical potential generated from a generator is not constant, but we need a very stable voltage to feed the grid.
+A power converter is an electrical device that stabilizes the alternating output voltage transferred to the grid.

-Turbine ControllerTurbine controller is a computer (PLC) that controls the entire turbine.
+Turbine controller is a computer (PLC) that controls the entire turbine.
 It starts and stops the turbine and runs self diagnostic in case of any error in the turbine.

 It measures the wind speed and passes the speed information to PLC to control the turbine power.

-It senses the direction of wind and passes the direction to PLC then PLC faces the blades in such a way that it cuts the maximum wind.
+It senses the direction of the wind and passes the direction to PLC then PLC faces the blades in such a way that it cuts the maximum wind.

-Pitch DrivePitch drive motors control the angle of blades whenever wind changes it rotates the angle of blades to cut the maximum wind, which is called pitching of blades.
+Pitch drive motors control the angle of blades whenever the wind changes it rotates the angle of blades to cut the maximum wind, which is called pitching of blades.

-Blades and other components in wind turbine is housed in nacelle, whenever any change in wind direction is there, the nacelle has to face in the direction of wind to extract the maximum energy from wind.
-For this purpose yaw drive motor are used to rotate the nacelle.
+Blades and other components in wind turbine are housed in a nacelle, whenever any change in wind direction is there, the nacelle has to face in the direction of the wind to extract the maximum energy from wind.
+For this purpose yaw drive, a motor is used to rotate the nacelle.
 It is controlled by PLC that uses the wind vane information to sense the wind direction.